Managed IT Services Stoney Creek

 How much does managed IT cost for a Stoney Creek food processor or distribution operator?

-Fusion’s Stoney Creek managed IT is priced $180 to $250 per user per month, tooling inclusive.
-A 50-person food processor with GFSI or SOC 2 Type II obligations is at the upper end.
-A 50-person distribution operator with lighter compliance is in the middle.
+Fusion’s Stoney Creek managed IT is priced per user, per month, tooling inclusive.
+A food processor with GFSI or SOC 2 Type II obligations sits at the upper end because of the evidence and change-control scope.
+A distribution operator with lighter compliance sits lower.
 No hidden fees or setup charges.
-Fixed-price quote for the specific plant or warehouse environment.
+You get a fixed-price quote scoped to the specific plant or warehouse environment.

 Can you produce GFSI, SQF, or SOC 2 evidence as part of managed IT?